Community Housing: Frequently Asked Questions

 Q: Does the Community Housing office get the housing listings from the newspapers?

-A: No. Landlords submit rental listings directly to Community Housing in order to reach prospective Stanford tenants.
+A: No. Landlords submit rental listings directly to Places 4 Students in order to reach prospective Stanford tenants.

 Q: What other resources should I use?